-The worker has to ask her employer for a provisional assignment or see whether it is possible to exchange positions with someone else (22.19).
-The new assignment must comply with the physician's assessment of potential hazards.
+The worker has to ask her employer to be temporarily assigned to another position, vacant or temporarily without a holder, with the same job title, or if agreed, with another job title or see whether it is possible to exchange positions with someone else (22.19).
+In all cases, the new assignment must comply with the physician's assessment of potential hazards.